The Ultimate SEO Guide to Magento 2

 - You add a custom XML block to pages, where you manually define the self-referencing canonical URL for the homepage and CMS pages.

-- You use a plugin for this, like for example (opens in a new tab).
+- You use a plugin for this, like for example this one (opens in a new tab).

 Turn on the use of canonical URLs for products and categories